Updated: Jun 22

 In my frustration, I wanted a way to reconcile the reality of my situation.
 I knew I needed to feel the hurt and disappointment (appropriately) and continue moving through the healing process.

-I felt -what I'm about to share with you below- drop into my spirit.
+I felt the following statement drop into my spirit.

 "You can dwell on it or deal with it."